 You decided that this would be the year you made some of those big dreams of yours turn into reality.
-You started strong: going to the gym, meditating, eating right, and cutting back your use of social media.
+Now that we’re beginning to see things open up, you’ve decided you’re READY.
+Especially to make up for the lost year that 2020 was for a lot of folks.
+Things started out strong: going to the gym, meditating, eating right, and cutting back your use of social media.
 You had high standards for yourself and by golly, you felt invincible.
-You acted with thoughtfulness and mindfully.
+Actions were taken that were not only thoughtful, but mindful.
 You dove in with all your beloved attention , taking purposeful actions.

 Then you had one of those days.
 You hit snooze four times instead of going to the gym.
 You told yourself you didn’t have time for meditation.
 Scrolling through Facebook became your number one obsession.